Oregon's Quarterly Progress Report

 The quality and financial baseline data in this report come from 2011, gathered from CCO predecessor organizations.
 These baselines allow us to judge our progress on specific measures from a time before the coordinated care model began in our state.
 Each quality measure has a corresponding benchmark value, which is typically based on national data for high-achieving Medicaid programs.
 The benchmarks for financial data are still being developed.

-The November report compiles nine months of utilization and cost data based on claims made for payments from the coordinated care organizations.
-This report also shows six months' worth of several statewide performance metrics.
+The February report compiles twelve months of statewide utilization and cost data and a single quarter (Oct. - Dec.
+2012) of CCO-level cost and utilization data, both based on claims made for payments from the coordinated care organizations.
+This report also shows nine months' worth of several statewide and CCO-level performance metrics.
 In the months to come, analysis on more metrics will be completed and published.
-Also, for the first time, this report shows baseline race and ethnicity data for performance measures.
+The February report also shows baseline race and ethnicity data for performance measures.
 This critical information will help highlight areas of greatest disparity and potential improvement.

 To view quality and access data or financial data, click on links to the right.